 - The first form of the Final Boss in An Untitled Story is defeated by having his charge shot bounce right back at him.

 - Used brilliantly in Jade Empire by Sagacious Zu against Death's Hand.
 Turns out to be a Heroic Sacrifice, sadly.

 - In Pikmin 2, the easiest way to clear out areas with Cannon Beetle Larva (which shoot rocks out at you) is to lure them into shooting every other enemy in the vicinity.
 It also spares your pikmin from being steamrolled by the rock projectiles in the process.

-- In Phantasy Star Online, the easiest way to dispatch a Garanz is to open the menu to keep yourself in non-combat mode and running in circles around it, making it hit itself with its missiles while you take no damage.
+- The easiest way to dispatch a Garanz is to open the menu to keep yourself in non-combat mode and running in circles around it, making it hit itself with its missiles while you take no damage.

 - In Prince of Persia: The Two Thrones, That One Boss fight involves two really big guys.
 The only way to beat them is to dodge and get an axe stuck in the ground.